 USM Meal Plans

 The University offers several different resident student meal plans.
-Information about resident meal plans is available from the Department of Residential Life and Resident Education.
-A description of meal plan choices and current rates can be found at http://usm.maine.edu/reslife.
+Information about resident meal plans is available from the Office of Residential Life.
+A description of meal plan choices and current rates can be found at http://usm.maine.edu/residential-life.

 Commuter meal plans allow students to purchase food at a discount.
-Information about the plans is available from the Department of Residential Life and Resident Education, Dining Services, and Campus Card Services.
+Information about the plans is available from the Office of Residential Life, Dining Services, and Campus Card Services.

 University residence halls are located on the Gorham campus.
-Information about housing is available from the Department of Residential Life and Resident Education, 100 Upton Hall, Gorham (780-5240).
+Information about housing is available from the Office of Residential Life, 100 Upton Hall, Gorham (780-5240).
 While the student is billed by the semester, the housing contract is for the full academic year.
-A description of room types and current rates can be found at http://usm.maine.edu/reslife
+A description of room types and current rates can be found at http://usm.maine.edu/residential-life

 For Graduate Applications